 - combined infection training (CIT)

 - medical microbiology

 - medical oncology

-The RCP coordinates the recruitment into the training for stroke medicine.
+The PSRO coordinates the recruitment into the training for stroke medicine.
 Details on the recruitment process for this training programme can be found at the following page:

 General internal medicine